 After pregnancy and childbirth, your pelvic floor muscles may not be as strong as they used to be.
-If you’re experiencing urine leaks, pelvic pain, and other symptoms of pelvic floor dysfunction, you can find help at Triggered Physical Therapy in Arlington, Texas.
+If you’re experiencing urine leaks, pelvic pain, and other symptoms of pelvic floor dysfunction, you can find help at Triggered Physical Therapy in Arlington and Ft.
+Worth, Texas.
 Physical therapists Oluwayeni Abraham, PT, DPT, and Josephine Duncan, PT, specialize in addressing women-centered issues like pelvic floor dysfunction using customized, holistic treatments.
 Call to schedule a consultation for pelvic floor dysfunction or book an appointment online today.

 Your pelvic floor includes the group of muscles and ligaments in the pelvic area that supports organs like your bladder, uterus, and rectum.

 These muscles also play a role in controlling urination and bowel movement.
 Women use their pelvic floor muscles for sexual intercourse.

 When these muscles don’t work properly, it can lead to pelvic floor dysfunction.